rafaelfrazatto/rafaelfrazatto/README.md

 ##

-### 🔎 Atualmente estou estudando Java e JavaScript.
+### 🔎 Atualmente estou estudando Java, JavaScript e MySQL.
 <!--
 **bolazildo/bolazildo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.